What is Dying Matters Awareness Week all about?

 Starting conversations about dying is often not as hard as you might think.

 Every year, people around the country use Dying Matters Awareness Week as a moment to encourage all communities to get talking in whatever way, shape or form works for them.
-This year, Dying Matters Awareness Week took place from 2 - 6 May 2022.
+In 2023, Dying Matters Awareness Week will take place from 8 - 14 May.

 Is Dying Matters Awareness Week for me?